rohanraaz/sudoku_solver/README.md

 The code takes an input a 9*9 grid
 An empty cell is indicated by value 0 in it

+The code is written in c++ using the idea of recursion and back tracking At every empty cell we fill it with a possible number and check if we will be able to complete the grid with this value in that cell
+This is done for all possible values at each empty cell

 sample input :

 5 3 0 0 7 0 0 0 0